evotopid/quest_on/README.md

 At this time it is recommended to perform periodic downloads of your reports data as a safety premeasure against data loss.

 ## Survey Editing
-Currently a visual editor for surveys is not implemented yet.
-However it's possible to directly edit a survey's [JSON](https://en.wikipedia.org/wiki/JSON) representation.

-As it's possible to make mistakes easily there is survey validation built into the admin dashboard.
+There is an experimental graphical editor for surveys available in the admin area.
+Please be sure to save regularily and perform offline backups of both surveys and reports to prevent data loss.

+It's also possible to directly edit the [JSON](https://en.wikipedia.org/wiki/JSON) format.
+For further information on the format or the different options available from the graphical editor, please consult [this reference](https://github.com/evotopid/quest_on/blob/master/docs/survey_json.md).

-In case you are stuck feel free to open an issue with your survey JSON and validation output.
+Shall you end up with an invalid survey and unable to figure out your mistake, feel free to open an issue with both your survey's JSON and validator output.

-Check [this reference](https://github.com/evotopid/quest_on/blob/master/docs/survey_json.md) for further information on how to write a survey.

 ## Images
 In the survey it's possible to reference images.
 You only have to provide the filename in the survey file.